saisunny07/Shell_Scripting/README.md

     22) find: This command outputs the location of filename specified
         syntax: sudo find / sample.txt --> Results the location of file from the entire root directory
         Note: If 'sudo' is not specified, this command then maynot search in all the files in the location mentioned(here root - /), since all the files maynot have access to the user.

+    23) crontab: Using this process we can periodically schedule tasks.
+Tasks can be simple echo statements, creating new files, running scripts etc.

+        crontab -l : Lists the available cron jobs for the current user crontab -e : Used to edit or create a new cron job for a current user
+            syntax: * * * * * cmd

+                    1st '*' represents minutes
+                    2nd '*' represents hours
+                    3rd '*' represents day
+                    4th '*' represents month
+                    5th '*' represents day of week[0 - 6]

+        Ex: * * * * * echo 'Hi' => This job runs every minute of every hour of every day of every month of every day of week, which prints Hi to the console.

+        Ex: * * * * * sh AbsolutePath of file >> AbsolutePath of output file  => Runs the shell file at the absolute path and saves the output in the output file.
+New file is created with same name if output file is not present in the specified location.

+        Incase if ouput file path is relative path, new file is created in /home/ubuntu directory.
+        Incase if input file path is relative path, the shell file may not be executed.